All tuition assistance system questions and help should be directed to your Education Services Office (ESO) or your unit/branch.

 Each branch has a distinct process of applying for tuition assistance, with most starting with to talk with your command about taking courses.
 If you have questions or need assistance with applying, your ESO will be able to help.

-2. Complete Your FAFSA
+2. Complete Your FAFSA.

 Even if your/your families' income doesn't qualify you for federal aid, a FAFSA is needed for university- or state-specific grants.
 Many students use TA and federal grants from FAFSA at the same time.